 4. M.E.
 Csete and J.C.
 Doyle, “Reverse Engineering of Biological Complexity,” Science, vol. 295, no. 5560, 2002, pp. 1664–1669;doi: 10.1126/science.1069981.

-David Meyer is a //position?// at //affiliations?//.
-His research interests include //please list a few//.
-Meyer has a //highest degree?/ in //subject?// from //institution?//.
-Contact him at //preferred email?//.
+David Meyer is CTO and Chief Scientist at Brocade Communications as well as the Director of the Advanced Network Technology Center at the University of Oregon.
+His research interests include Software Defined Networking, Systems Biology, and Complexity and Control Theory Meyer has a Masters Degree in Computer Science from University of Oregon Contact him at dmm@1-4-5.net.

 Editor’s Introduction